 1) On your keyboard, press the Ctrl + Shift + Esc keys at the same time to open Task Manager.

-2) Click the Details tab (or the Processes tab if you’re on Windows 7), then select explorer.exe and click End task.
+2) Click the Details tab, then right-click explorer.exe and select End task.

 3) Restart your computer and see if the black screen is gone now.